jpb06/kubot-dal/README.md

 *  1.1.57: Using bcrypt to hash passwords before storing them.
 Removing the token property from the session type (useless).
 *  1.1.58: Adding a generation date property to the session type.
 *  1.1.59: Setting generation date on session creation.
+*  1.1.60: About time to handle mongodb simple authentication.